S.M.A.R.T. information view

 Some attributes are designated as life-critical.
 The drive itself provides this distinction.
 The attribute considered critical by one drive vendor may not be considered critical by another vendor.

-• the Threshold is not zero, and the Value is below the Threshold, or
+• in red, when the Threshold is not zero, and the Value is below the Threshold, or

-• the Raw value is not zero for certain attributes, which I personally consider important.
+• in amber, when the Raw value is not zero for certain attributes that I personally consider important:

 S.M.A.R.T. logs